Academic Supports at Conant

 Guided Study Hall

 Students may be assigned to a Guided Study Hall.
-This study hall provides students with extra support in a smaller setting.
+This study hall offers a smaller setting in which they may receive one-on-one guidance from a staff member.
 In addition, students will work to develop study, organizational, and other academic skills.

 Athletic Study Hall

 Student athletes may be assigned to a Guided Study Hall if their grades fall below the district standard.
-This study hall is designed to give your child a quiet work environment and access to additional resources to support academic success.
+This study hall is designed to give your student athlete a quiet work environment and access to additional resources when needed.

 Students identified through our search process or requesting training for the SAT may be assigned to our SAT Prep program.
-There they will receive additional strategies and materials in a smaller setting tailored for their needs.
+There they will receive additional strategies and materials in a smaller setting tailored to improve their test preparation.

 Learning Support Team (LST)